zeldigas/text2confl/docs/user-guide/page-attributes.md

 Attribute `parentId` should contain id of parent page and attribute `parent` should contain parent page title.
 When specified both, `parentId` is used and `parent` will be ignored.

-Example - markdown document with custom parent `Custom Parent Page`.
+Example - Markdown document with custom parent `Custom Parent Page`.
 Such document will be uploaded under this page if it exists.
 When custom parent does not exist, upload procedure fails.

 ```markdown